 Our Take On autopom!
 And CARCHEX

 At the end of the day, comparing autopom! vs CARCHEX reveals that both are reputable extended car warranty companies with affordable coverage and good customer service.
-That said, CARCHEX offers longer warranty terms and more coverage options, so it can be a better option for high-mileage vehicles.
+That said, CARCHEX offers longer warranty terms and more coverage options, so it can be a better option for high-mileage vehicles or used cars.

 Vehicle service contract prices are based on your unique vehicle, so it’s always a good idea to get multiple quotes and compare your options.
 You can get free, personalized quotes from autopom! and CARCHEX below.